Michael Mahan Lawlor Attorney

 From 2008 to 2014 Michael was the primary attorney for the Montana Department of Revenue, Liquor Control Division (now known as the Alcoholic Beverage Control Division).
 During this time Michael handled all types of alcoholic beverage legal issues for the state, including licensing transactions, violations, and drafting of statutes and administrative rules.
 In January 2014, Michael returned to private practice in Missoula.
 In 2018, Michael and his colleague, Jessica Burbank, opened Lawlor & Co., PLLC.
 They represent clients across Montana in the areas of alcoholic beverage and gaming licensing; business formation, contracts, and transactions; estate planning and probate; real estate transactions and leases; and marijuana licensing.

-Michael enjoys running and hiking on trails around western Montana, and holds out hope that the Seattle Mariners will make the playoffs again someday.
+Michael enjoys running and hiking on trails around western Montana, and holds out hope that the Seattle Mariners will reach the World Series someday.